 top of page

-Course Description
+Course Details

 Administrative law covers two main areas.
 First, it considers what federal agencies do—how they turn national policies into action mostly through hearings or making rules.
 Our focus will be on a second area: how federal agencies interact with Congress, the President, and the federal courts and the boundaries or balance of power between agencies and the branches of government.
 For more, you should check out the current syllabus here:

-Required Materials
+Course Materials

 Class Participation